 \subsubsection{Jacobi Structure}

 The Jacobi structure of the Reeb space $\RS_{\f}$ of a generic PL multi-field $\f: \M \rightarrow \mathbb{R}^r$ is denoted by $\JStruct_{\f}$, and is defined as the projection of $\JSet_{\f}$ to $\RS_{\f}$ by the quotient map $q_{\f}$ \cite{2016-Chattopadhyay-CGTA-simplification}.
 A point in $\RS_{\f}$ represents a singular fiber-component only if it belongs to $\JStruct_{\f};$ otherwise, it represents a regular fiber-component.
-Therefore, $\JStruct_{\f}$ partitions the Reeb space into regular and singular components \cite{2016-Chattopadhyay-CGTA-simplification}, and thereby plays an important role in capturing the Reeb space topology.
-As described in \cite{2016-Chattopadhyay-CGTA-simplification}, generically the Jacobi structure of a bivariate field $\f$ consists of $0$- and $1$-dimensional components.
-We note, with suitable PL Morse assumptions on the component functions, each point of the Jacobi structure is guaranteed to appear as a critical node of the lowest level Reeb graphs of an MDRG \cite{2016-Chattopadhyay-CGTA-simplification}.
-In particular, for a generic PL bivariate field $\f=(f_1, f_2)$ (with suitable PL Morse assumptions on the component functions) for the Jacobi structure of $\f$ is captured by the critical nodes of the second dimensional Reeb graphs $\RG_{\widetilde{f}_2^{p}}$ for $p\in \RG_{f_1}$.
-In the current paper, we assume that the functions $\widetilde{f}_2^{p}$ are PL Morse except at a discrete set of points $p$ on $\RG_{f_1}$.
-In section \ref{subsec:mdrg-topological-changes}, we detect these points (where one of the PL Morse conditions is violated) by analyzing the Jacobi structure to track the topological changes in the second-dimensional Reeb graphs of the MDRG.
+Therefore, $\JStruct_{\f}$ partitions the Reeb space into regular and singular components, and thereby plays an important role in capturing the Reeb space topology.
+As described in \secref{subsec:background-ReebSpace}, generically the Jacobi structure of a bivariate field $\f$ is composed of $0$- and $1$-sheets in the Reeb space.
+We note, with suitable PL Morse assumptions on the component functions, each point of the Jacobi structure is guaranteed to appear as a critical node of the lowest level Reeb graphs of an MDRG.
+In particular, for a generic PL bivariate field $\f=(f_1, f_2)$ (with suitable PL Morse assumptions on the component functions) the Jacobi structure of $\f$ is captured by the critical nodes of the second dimensional Reeb graphs $\RG_{\widetilde{f_2^{p}}}$ for $p\in \RG_{f_1}$.
+In the current paper, we assume that the functions $\widetilde{f_2^{p}}$ are PL Morse except at a discrete set of points $p$ on $\RG_{f_1}$.
+In Section \ref{subsec:mdrg-topological-changes}, we detect these points (where one of the PL Morse conditions is violated) by analyzing the Jacobi structure to track the topological changes in the second-dimensional Reeb graphs of the MDRG.